threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 * Coming closer to yourself to live the life that you want to live

 **[Read more](https://manuvision-dk.translate.goog/hvad-kan-kropsterapi-hjaelpe-med/?_x_tr_sl=da&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp) about how Manuvision treatments can help address the above**

+> What people have said

+"I feel like more has happened in one session, than my past year of doing talk therapy." -  Naomi

+"This made me realise just how important the body is for the healing process." - Sander

+"Claus is like a facilitator for vulnerability - I feel I can really open up to myself." - Conti

+"Wow, what a trip.
+I have never experienced anything like this!" - Irene

 > Practical